 - In our Field Study survey, more than half of all respondents said they’re commutes to work ranged between 21 and 60 or more minutes one way!
 It’s no wonder so many workers arrive in the office frazzled and in need of a break at 8 a.m.
 How can organizations ease the challenge of daily commute times?

 - Enabling employees to telecommute from home two or three days a week can have a huge positive impact on both employees and the environment.

 - The tools employees use to perform work are a mixed bag.
 The standard assigned desktop or portable computer no longer gets the job done for most employees.
 And those employers who haven’t stepped up their game to provide employees with mobile phones and tablets, as well as remote access to network managed software, are probably stumbling to figure our why turnover is so high.

-Bring Your Own Device (BYOD) models are trending with organisations that want to empower their employees and productivity.
+Bring Your Own Device (BYOD) models are trending with organizations that want to empower their employees and productivity.
 In fact, in our survey, we found that nearly 30% of employees are choosing to use their own smartphones for work purposes (some with no reimbursement expectation).
-Just imagine the savings your organisation might realise if every employee opted to use their own device.
+Just imagine the savings your organization might realize if every employee opted to use their own device.

 As we think back to how work was accomplished in three decades ago, let’s remember the technological advances of today.
-If you apply these technologies in strategic ways, your organisation will reduce its operational expenses, curry the favour of employees and increase productivity!
+If you apply these technologies in strategic ways, your organization will reduce its operational expenses, curry the favor of employees and increase productivity!